Operation Queen: VII Corps pushes to the Roer

-The Rur dams
+The Roer dams

-During the Allied approach towards the Rur, the issue of the Rur dams took on a new urgency.
-The dams were a strategically important target, as they would allow the Germans to flood the Rur valley and everything else downstream of it as far as the Meuse and into the Netherlands.
+During the Allied approach towards the Roer, the issue of the Roer dams took on a new urgency.
+The dams were a strategically important target, as they would allow the Germans to flood the Roer valley and everything else downstream of it as far as the Meuse and into the Netherlands.
 This would delay the Allied offensive effort into Germany, possibly causing major casualties as well as trapping Allied units east of the flooding.
 It took a long time until the Allied high command recognized its importance and until the first specific actions were implemented towards them.
 The first approach was made by the RAF which was tasked to breach them, with bombing starting in early December.
 In continuous attack waves, hundreds of aircraft were thrown against the dams, but the damage was only negligible.
-On 13 December V Corps, already at the Rur, was tasked to start an offensive to seize the dams from various directions including the Ardennes sector.
+On 13 December V Corps, already at the Roer, was tasked to start an offensive to seize the dams from various directions including the Ardennes sector.
 The offensive took the Germans by surprise, but as the Allies ran directly into the Germans being near ready for the Ardennes Offensive, resistance soon stiffened.
 On 16 December the Germans launched their final all-out offensive on their western front, Wacht am Rhein, which led to an immediate end of all Allied offensive efforts in this sector.